QforMortals2/casting and enumerations

-We have already met the empty list.
+We met the empty list in lists.
 Observe that it has type 0h, meaning that is a general list whose elements have no specific type,

 type () 0h

-The empty list can be considered as the degenerate case of a general list, so we call it the general empty list.
+This empty list can be considered as the degenerate case of a general list, so we call it the general empty list.
 In situations where type enforcement is desired, it is necessary to have an empty list with a specific type.
-Cast the general empty list using a symbol with the name of the desired type as the target domain.
+Casting the general empty list using a symbolic type name makes this clear.

-We have seen that the binary casting operator ($) transforms its right operand into a conforming entity of type specified by the left operand.
-In the basic operation, the left operand can be a char type abbreviation, a type number, or a symbol containing the name of one of the primitive data types.
+We have seen that the dyadic casting operator ( $ ) transforms its right operand into a conforming entity of type specified by the left operand.
+In the basic operation, the left operand can be a char type abbreviation, a type short, or a symbol type name.
 In this section, casting is extended to user-defined target domains, providing a functional version of enumerated types.

 To begin, recall that in some verbose languages, an enumerated type is a way of associating a series of names with a corresponding set of integral values.
 Often the sequence of numbers is consecutive and begins with 0.
 The specific set of names/values is called the domain of the enumerated type and its name identifies the enumeration.